Dell-Networking/salt-dellos10-docs/source/install.rst

     LEAF_2
     Accepted Keys:

-This example shows that the Salt Master is aware of four Minions, but none of the keys has been accepted.
-To accept the keys and allow the Minions to be controlled by the Master, again use the ``salt-key`` command:
+This example shows that the salt-master is aware of four salt-minions, but none of the keys has been accepted.
+To accept the keys and allow the Minions to be controlled by the salt-master, use the ``salt-key`` command:

 ::